 Goering's comments about Germany's radar "nincompoops" were revealing, since it was something of a self-fulfilling judgement.
 Allied leadership clearly gave greater priority and respect to their technical resources than their German counterparts, who seemed to regard their own boffins as a resource that would provide miracles spontaneously, to be browbeaten when they failed.
 In fact, many German radars were ingenious, well-designed, and highly capable given the limitations of longwave systems.
 In one of the many illuminating ironies of the story, most German microwave work had been canceled by the authorities just before the capture of the Rotterdam Geraet earlier in the year.

 Goering was also dead wrong about the British having countermeasures against Window.
-The only actual countermeasure they had was the fact that they and the Americans had large numbers of heavy bombers and the Germans did not, making the use of Window a good gamble.
+The only actual countermeasure they had was the fact that they and the Americans had large numbers of heavy bombers and the Germans did not, making the use of Window a worthwhile risk.

 The Germans would in fact use Dueppel themselves, beginning in October 1943 and particularly during the "Baby Blitz" on England in early 1944, but Luftwaffe bomber formations were too small to achieve the densities of Dueppel needed to be effective.
 The British decision to open the Window proved completely justified by later events.

 On reading a report about the Rotterdam Geraet, Goering later commented: "We must admit that in this sphere, the British and Americans are far ahead of us.
 I expected them to be advanced, but frankly I never expected them to get so far ahead.
 I did hope that even if we were behind, we could at least be in the same race!"
 Kammhuber, who had antagonized his superiors with his single-minded focus on his own agenda as the ultimate priority of all activities of the Reich, would be fired in mid-September after several failures to adequately deal with RAF raids, with General Josef "Beppo" Schmid taking his place as commander of night defense operations.